 Bowel resection requires general anesthesia.
 You may stay in the hospital for 4 to 7 days or as long as 2 weeks after surgery.

-When the two-stage operation is done, the time between operations is usually 6 to 12 weeks.
+When the two-stage surgery is done, the time between surgeries is usually 6 to 12 weeks.

-The recovery time after a one-stage operation or after the final operation of a two-stage surgery is usually 6 to 8 weeks.
+The recovery time after each surgery is usually 6 to 8 weeks.

 Why It Is Done

-Bowel resection may be done to remove cancer or when the colon cannot function normally because of damage or disease.
+Bowel resection may be done to remove cancer or when the bowel cannot function normally because of damage or disease.
 You may need a bowel resection if you have:

 - A bowel obstruction.